Chiemelie10/alx-low_level_programming/0x00-hello_world/README.md

 3-name: A script that compiles a C file and creates an executable named cisfun.

 4-puts.c: A C program that prints exactly "Programming is like building a multilingual puzzle", using puts function.

+5-printf.c: C program that prints exactly with proper grammar, but the outcome is a piece of art,,

+6-size.c: C program that prints the size of various types on the computer it is compiled and run on.